 A history of private debt collection

 This isn’t the first time the IRS has introduced a program like this one.
-The 2004 American Jobs Creation Act allowed the IRS to contract out collection of past due taxes to private debt agencies.
+The 2004 American Jobs Creation Act allowed the IRS to contract out collection of past due taxes to private collection agencies (PCAs).
 PCAs were assigned taxpayer cases starting in 2006, but the program was eliminated in 2009 especially due to the limited authority these collectors had relating to strictly governmental actions, including negotiating taxpayer liabilities.

 The new normal